-Other frequent allergens are corn, citrus, strawberries, chocolate, yeast and nightshades.
+Other frequent allergens are corn, citrus, strawberries, chocolate, yeast and nightshades (potatoes, eggplant, peppers, and tomatoes).
 Some people are allergic to certain meats, and the most likely ones are the most consumed ones: beef and chicken.

 In some cases, after going on an elimination diet you may feel a little worse before you feel better.
 Two weeks is usually sufficient, but often in only 4 to 5 days you may notice a clear reprieve from your allergy symptoms.

 If eliminating a wide variety of suspect foods still provides no relief, your problem is probably not food allergies.

 Phase Two: Identify specific allergens

 Once you are feeling better after having eliminated several or a few foods, reintroduce them, one food at a time:

 Start with the food you miss the most, and add a small amount (half a piece of bread, for example, or half a hard boiled egg) with each meal.

 - Any negative response to that food is suggestive but not confirmatory.
 Eliminate that food again for 3 days, then try it again.
 If you react negatively, you are allergic to that food.

 - No response is suggestive of safety but also not confirmatory.
 Wait 3 to 4 days and note if there is a delayed reaction.
 Again, you may want to repeat the test if you react adversely, just to be sure.